UmaAgg/Uma_portfolio/index.md

 ## What your plan is to complete your project

-- For my second milestone -  write code for scrolling words and attach it to a perf board
+For my second milestone, I have to write code for scrolling words and attach it to a perf board.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Z8wsoRe9H5c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gzErr8VK5Jg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my starter project I decided to make an alarm clock.
+For my starter project, I decided to make an alarm clock.

 ## Project components and their purpose